-When you visit the unique natural wonder of the Giant’s Causeway a UNESCO World Heritage Site you can see pictured in your mind’s eye the Giant Finn Mccool striding those basalt cliffs and columns determined to finish that bridge to Scotland and best Bennandonner.
-This is one of the world’s most incredible natural wonders on the Causeway Coastal Route
+When you visit Northern Ireland’s only UNESCO World Heritage site the unique natural wonder of the Giant’s Causeway you can see pictured in your mind’s eye the Giant Finn Mccool striding those basalt cliffs and columns determined to finish that bridge to Scotland and best Bennandonner.
+This is one of the world’s most incredible natural wonders on the Causeway Coastal Route.

 Carrick-a-Rede Rope Bridge

 One of the top things to do for tourists visiting Ireland is to walk the rope bridge.
 The bridge itself is a crossing between N. Ireland to the Island of Carrick-a-Rede.
 It is made of planks, wire, rope and netting suspended 100 feet in the air and crossed 60 across the water to the Island.
 The rope bridge is maintained and managed by the National Trust which ensures that the bridge is safe to cross.

 Mussenden Temple is located in the beautiful surroundings of Downhill Demesne near Castlerock in County Londonderry.
 It perches dramatically on a 120 ft cliff top, high above the Atlantic Ocean on the north-western coast of Northern Ireland, offering spectacular views westwards over Downhill Strand towards Magilligan Point and County Donegal and to the east Castlerock beach towards Portstewart, Portrush and Fair Head.